wesketchum/trigger/python/trigger/README.md

 Where possible, the functions in `util` try to provide sensible defaults, so that the minimum amount of information has to be provided in the common case.
 But there are cases where you may need to override the defaults.
 Some examples:

-* The `util.connection` class constructor takes optional `queue_type`, `queue_capacity` and `toposort` arguments.
+* The `util.Connection` class constructor takes optional `queue_type`, `queue_capacity` and `toposort` arguments.
 Passing `toposort=True` removes this connection from the topological sort that is used to determine the order in which start and stop commands are sent.
 This is useful for breaking cycles in the connection graph.
-* The `util.system` class constructor takes optional `network_endpoints` and `app_start_order` arguments that can be used to override the automatically-assigned set of ports and application start order respectively.
+* The `util.System` class constructor takes optional `network_endpoints` and `app_start_order` arguments that can be used to override the automatically-assigned set of ports and application start order respectively.

 ## Complete examples